Skip to main content

 # Open http://localhost:8080

-If you configured netbox.urls, the operator creates an Ingress resource automatically.
-Verify it:
+If you configured netbox.urls, the operator creates routing resources automatically.
+In the default ingress mode, verify the Ingress:

 kubectl -n netbox get ingress

-See Ingress & TLS for advanced ingress configuration.
+See Ingress & TLS for routing modes and advanced configuration.

 Next Steps